If you’re struggling to make money from your blog, you might want to consider leveraging a service-based income model.

 - This lady is making four figures monthly with less than 100 visitors to her blog monthly, by focusing on directing her traffic to her services business.

 Do I need to say more?

-Also, to allow you to better implement the suggestions in this article, I have prepared a checklist that you can use to audit your blog to ensure you are on the right track.
-I’ll be sharing the link to download it at the end of this article.
+To allow you to better implement the suggestions in this article, I have prepared a checklist that you can use to audit your blog to ensure you are on the right track.

 1. Be Specific